-Shortfall penalties apply to most taxes and duties.
-The exceptions are student loan repayments and child support repayments by liable parents.
+Shortfall penalties apply to most taxes and duties, except child support repayments by liable parents.

-A shortfall penalty is one imposed as a percentage of a tax shortfall (a deficit or understatement of tax), resulting from certain actions on the part of a taxpayer.
-The law divides these actions into six categories of fault or breach, with a specified penalty rate for each category.
+A shortfall penalty is one applied as a percentage of a tax shortfall (a deficit or understatement of tax), resulting from certain actions on the part of a taxpayer.
+The law divides these actions into five categories of fault or breach, with a specified penalty rate for each category.

 The penalty increases in proportion to the seriousness of the breach.

-For more information on shortfall penalties, see Part 8 of the booklet Taxpayer obligations, interest and penalties (IR240).
+Read more information on shortfall penalties or see Part 8 of the booklet Taxpayer obligations, interest and penalties (IR240).